 5. Do you always have to go out for lunch when you are at the office?
 Of course not.
 You can prepare the food at home and then take it to work.
 Your kids should also have a lunch bag instead of getting their weekly allowance so even at a young age, they understand the current situation.

-8. Owning a large vehicle may sound cool but since it is a gas guzzler, perhaps it is time to trade this in with a smaller one.
+Owning a large vehicle may sound cool but since it is a gas guzzler, perhaps it is time to trade this in with a smaller one.
 The advantage of a smaller car is that you don’t burn that much gas so you don’t have to spend that much when it is time to refuel the tank.
+With gas prices hitting all time highs, this will become more important.

-9. You can cut down your electricity expenses by replacing the bulbs to those that use lower wattage.
-You may also want to put the heater down by one degree, reinsulating the ceiling and stop drafts coming from the windows and doors.
+9. You can cut down your electricity expenses by replacing the incandescent bulbs with LED’s and those that use lower wattage.
+You may also want to turn the heater down by one degree, re-insulating the ceiling and stop drafts coming from the windows and doors.